-The Commission considers that the Proposed Rule is likely to assist with AEMO's management of system security in the DTS.
-This is because it would provide more flexibility to LNG storage providers to offer a wider range of storage-related services while retaining the regulatory arrangements assisting AEMO with its management of system security.
+- liberalising the use of the facility would provide more flexibility to the Dandenong LNG storage provider to offer a wider range of storage-related services; and - the regulatory arrangements assisting AEMO with its management of system security would be retained.

-This wider range of services may include (i) faster refill of contracted storage capacity, and (ii) faster injection of gas into the DTS from the Dandenong LNG storage facility.
+This wider range of services may include: (i) faster refill of contracted storage capacity, and (ii) faster injection of gas into the DTS from the Dandenong LNG storage facility.
 These services and the regulatory arrangements assisting AEMO with its management of system security are discussed below.